Coping With Bedwetting: Your Step-by-Step Guide

 What Causes Bedwetting?

-Many things can cause bedwetting.
+Many things can lead to bedwetting.
 It could be slower development of bladder control or heavy sleep.
-There may be hormonal factors.
 Stress and anxiety can be a cause.
-A child who's been dry and suddenly starts wetting the bed may have an infection, or something such as a move may be bothering her.
+A child who's been dry and suddenly starts wetting the bed may have an infection, or a big life change such as a move may be bothering them.
+Be sure to speak with your doctor if this is a new problem.

 Let Your Child Help Find Solutions

-If she's 4 or older, ask for her help.
-What might help her stop wetting the bed?
+If they are 4 or older, ask for their ideas.
+What might help them stop wetting the bed?
 Brainstorm together.
-Drinking less in the evening and cutting back on caffeinated soda may be worth trying.
-You can also offer options like disposable underwear or waterproof sheets.
-By keeping it positive and involving her you'll help build her confidence and encourage good bedtime habits.
+Drinking less in the evening and cutting back on caffeinated drinks may be worth trying.
+You can also offer options such as absorbent pants or waterproof sheets.
+Reassure them that most kids out grow this.
+By keeping it positive and involving them, you'll help build their confidence and encourage good bedtime habits.

 Praise and Reward for Staying Dry